MalindaH/smart-clinical-trial-search/README.md

 ## To build the app using other datasets:
-- Run [datasets_preprocessing.ipynb](https://github.com/MalindaH/smart-clinical-trial-search/blob/master/datasets_preprocessing.ipynb) to clean and merge the datasets.
+- Run [datasets_preprocessing.ipynb](https://github.com/MalindaH/smart-clinical-trial-search/blob/master/datasets_preprocessing.ipynb) to process, clean, and merge the datasets.

 ### Build environment: